elisagdelope/ESM2-bindingsites/README.md

 in UniProt seemed to help, but perhaps a more rigorous approach is necessary?

 This model *seems* close to SOTA compared to [these SOTA structural models](https://www.biorxiv.org/content/10.1101/2023.08.11.553028v1).
-Note the especially high recall below based on the performance on the train/test split.
+Note the especially high metrics below based on the performance on the train/test split.
 However, initial testing on a couple of these datasets doesn't appear nearly as promising.
 If you would like to check the data preprocessing step, please see [this notebook](https://huggingface.co/AmelieSchreiber/esm2_t12_35M_lora_binding_sites_v2_cp3/blob/main/data_preprocessing_notebook_v1.ipynb).